rio-ke/proof-of-concepts/ansible/ansible-inventory-cfg.md

 **Generating a sample `ansible.cfg` file**

+_**ad-hoc command**_

-* You can generate a fully commented-out example ansible.cfg file, for example:
+* You can create a fully commented-out example ansible.cfg file by doing the following:

 ```cmd
 ansible-config init --disabled > ansible.cfg
 ```

-* You can also have a more complete file that includes existing plugins:
+* You can also have a more complete conf file that includes existing plugins:

-_**ad-hoc command**_

 ```cmd
 ansible-config init --disabled -t all > ansible.cfg